Book Sample: Knowledge and Power Exchange (opening/part zero: Rape Reprise)

 (artist: Valentina)

 In turn, everyday interpersonal affairs extend/translate easily enough to geopolitical ones.
-For example, the Gaze Healthcare Letters, written on October 2nd, 2024, by “veterans and reservists” styling themselves as “neutral observers,” demonstrate a stunning amount of ignorance regarding how states historically operate.
+For example, the Gaza Healthcare Letters, written on October 2nd, 2024, by “veterans and reservists” styling themselves as “neutral observers,” demonstrate a stunning amount of ignorance regarding how states historically operate.
 To it, they style themselves as “a multifaith and multiethnic group [none of which] support the horrors committed on October 7 by Palestinian armed groups and individuals in Israel” (source).

 So right off the bat, they’re off to a really bad start; i.e., both-sidesing the issue and appealing to the very people responsible and standing to profit off these matters: